Skip to main content

 • Cost-of-living adjustment (COLA): A rider that states the insurance company will increase your benefit while on claim to account for inflation.4

-• Student loan protection rider: This optional benefit provides additional money to make student loan payments during the benefit period.
+• Student loan protection rider: This optional benefit provides additional money to reimburse student loan payments during the benefit period.
 It is beneficial for early-career professionals such as doctors and lawyers who have invested heavily in their education.5

 • Future purchase option: This lets you increase coverage in the future as your income rises, without having to provide medical proof of insurability.6